Ante Delija

-Ante Delija (born August 7, 1990) is a Croatian professional mixed martial artist who competes in the heavyweight division of the Ultimate Fighting Championship.
+Ante Delija (born August 7, 1990) is a Croatian professional mixed martial artist who currently competes in the heavyweight division of the Ultimate Fighting Championship.
 A professional since 2011, Delija has fought in the Professional Fighters League (PFL), where he was the 2022 PFL Heavyweight Champion, as well as other organizations such as M-1 Global, Rizin Fighting Federation, and Konfrontacja Sztuk Walki (KSW).
-As of September 16, 2025, he is #9 in the UFC heavyweight rankings.

 Mixed martial arts career

 M-1 Global

 On February 28, 2014, Delija made his M-1 Global debut in the main event of M-1 Challenge 45 against Estonian Denis Smoldarev and lost via submission (keylock).

 On September 20, 2015, Delija faced Marcin Tybura at M-1 Challenge 61 for the M-1 Global Heavyweight Championship and lost after he suffered a horrible open fracture of his tibia.
 Delija had two surgeries on his leg and after the second surgery, he got infected by hospital bacteria.